aaronjwood/PortAuthority/README.md

 ## How are scans so fast?

 This application makes *heavy* use of threading.
 Because most of the operations performed are I/O bound a lot more threads can be used than the number of cores on a device.
 In fact, one of the most intensive parts of the application is updating the UI during scans.
 This has gone through many optimizations but still remains a bit of a hotspot.

 ## I have a lower end and/or older device, will this work?

 Absolutely!
 Just lower the number of threads that are used for port scans in the settings.
+I'm always working on improving the efficiency and memory footprint of the application, and things have been greatly improved since the original version!

 ## Donate